Rulers have always needed civil servants - and especially tax collectors. ("And all went to be taxed, every one into his own city.")

-Here are some interesting documents which shed light on the organisation and culture of the civil service in the 1800s and early(ish) 1900s.
+Here are some interesting documents which shed light on the organisation and culture of the civil service from the early1900s.
 Later developments are covered in detail in the Civil Service Reform section of this website.

 - The 1918 Haldane Report recommended changes that had been shown to be necessary as a result of various problems that had arisen during the First World War.
 The relationship between civil servants and Ministers became one of mutual interdependence, with Ministers providing authority and officials providing expertise.